moso/hyper-dark-scrollbar/README.md

 In Hyper 2.x there's a small known bug, that I actually don't know where to address.
 With this plugin, the scrollbar-track (the line where the scrollbar runs inside) is always visible.
 I'm trying to figure out if it's something to do with the upgrade to Xterm, or if I have to create something in React myself.
 But for now, please enjoy a more sleek scrolling experience.

 ### Changelog
+**1.2.2**
+- Added attention note about the order of plugins for this plugin to work correctly
+- Removed docs about `hpm`

 **1.2.1**
-- Removed support for Hyper 1.4.8
+- Removed support for Hyper v1.4.8

 **1.2.0**
-- Fixed lacking support for xterm api in Hyper 2.x
+- Fixed lacking support for xterm api in Hyper v2.x
 - Upgraded dependencies

 **1.1.0**